quailjs/quail/docs/tests/imgImportantNoSpacerAlt.rst

 .. php:class:: imgImportantNoSpacerAlt

-<p>Any image that is not used decorativey or which is purely for layout purposes cannot have an "alt" attribute that consists solely of white space (i.e. a space
+Any image that is not used decorativey or which is purely for layout purposes cannot have an "alt" attribute that consists solely of white space (i.e. a space